 In 2021, we entered into the Campus Lease with HC Hornet Way, LLC, a Delaware limited liability company (the "Landlord"), to house our Campus Headquarters.
 Although we are involved in the design of the tenant improvements of the Campus Headquarters, we do not have title or possession of the assets during construction.
 In addition, we do not have the ability to control the leased Campus Headquarters until each phase of the tenant improvements is complete.
-We contributed \$3.2 million and \$4.2 million in rent prepayments and payments towards the construction of the Campus Headquarters in the six months ended June 29, 2024 and the year ended December 31, 2023, respectively.
-The rent prepayments and payment towards construction costs are initially recorded in "Prepaid lease costs, non-current" in our condensed consolidated balance sheets and will ultimately be reclassified as a component of a right-of-use asset upon lease commencement for each phase of the lease.
+We paid \$4.9 million and \$4.2 million in rent prepayments and payments towards construction costs of the Campus Headquarters in the nine months ended September 28, 2024 and the year ended December 31, 2023, respectively.
+The rent prepayments and payments towards construction costs are initially recorded in "Prepaid lease costs, non-current" in our condensed consolidated balance sheets and will ultimately be reclassified as a component of a right-of-use asset upon lease commencement for each phase of the lease.
 We began recognizing a right-of-use asset and lease liability for Phase1-A in our condensed consolidated balance sheet in the year ended December 31, 2022 and for Phase 1-B in our condensed consolidated balance sheet in the second quarter ended July 1, 2023.
-Aggregate payments towards base rent over the initial lease term associated with the remaining phases not yet delivered to us are approximately \$79.4 million.
+On September 17, 2024, we entered into an amendment to the Campus Lease, which amendment: (i) revised the square footage of the premises, building and project to: (a) increase our base rent by approximately \$851,000 over the initial lease term; (b) adjust our percentage share of direct expenses; and (c) increase the tenant improvement allowance to reflect a reduction in the scope of landlord's work; (ii) specify which improvements must be removed by us from the premises if the premises are not occupied in their entirety throughout the initial lease term and first extension term; and (iii) address other ministerial matters concerning the Campus Lease.
+Aggregate payments towards base rent over the initial lease term associated with the remaining phases not yet delivered to us are approximately \$79.6 mil

-Concurrent with our execution of the Campus Lease, as a security deposit, we delivered to the Landlord a letter of credit in the amount of \$12.5 million which amount will decrease to: (i) \$6.3 million on the fifth (5th) anniversary of the Rent Commencement Date (as defined in the Campus Lease); (ii) \$3.1 million on the eighth (8th) anniversary of the Rent Commencement Date; and (iii) \$0 in the event the Company receives certain credit ratings; provided the Company is not then in default of its obligations under the Campus Lease.
+Concurrent with our execution of the Campus Lease, we delivered to the Landlord a letter of credit in the amount of \$12.5 million as security for the performance of our obligations under the Campus Lease, which amount will decrease to: (i) \$6.3 million on the fifth (5th) anniversary of the Rent Commencement Date (as defined in the Campus Lease); (ii) \$3.1 million on the eighth (8th) anniversary of the Rent Commencement Date; and (iii) \$0 in the event the Company receives certain credit ratings; provided the Company is not then in default of its obligations under the Campus Lease.

-The letter of credit is secured by a \$12.6 million deposit included in our condensed consolidated balance sheets as "Restricted cash, non-current" as of June 29, 2024 and December 31, 2023.
+The letter of credit is secured by a \$12.6 million deposit included in our condensed consolidated balance sheets as "Restricted cash, non-current" as of September 28, 2024 and December 31, 2023.
 See Note 3, Leases, and Note 9, Commitments and Contingencies, to the Notes to Unaudited Condensed Consolidated Financial Statements included elsewhere in this report.